Sunday, July 29, 2018

 The color language is not really well-suited to understand why there are eight gluons.
 Here's why, however:

-To assign now colors to the gluon fields $G_i$, which are the real coefficients of the expansion of the $\mathfrak{su}(3)$-valued gluon field $G$ as $G = \sum_i G_i \lambda_i$, we look at the interaction term with the quarks, which is proportional to $$ \bar q G q $$ and known to be color-neutral (more formally, invariant under an $\mathrm{SU}(3)$ gauge transformation).
-With the chosen realization of $\mathfrak{su}(3)$ as the Gell-Mann matrices, we choose the basis of the corresponding (three-dimensional) fundamental representation for the quarks to be the basis of "colors", i.e. $q = (q_r,q_b,q_g)^T$, where $q_c$ is the $c$-colored part of the quark state.
-In particular, a pure red state is given be $(1,0,0)^T$, for example.
+and known to be color-neutral (more formally, invariant under an SU(3) gauge transformation).
+With the chosen realization of su(3) as the Gell-Mann matrices, we choose the basis of the corresponding (three-dimensional) fundamental representation for the quarks to be the basis of "colors", i.e. q=(qr,qb,qg)T, where qc is the c-colored part of the quark state.
+In particular, a pure red state is given be (1,0,0)T, for example.

-tl;dr: The color charges and color combinations of the strongly charged particles are not literally governed by human color intuition, but arise from assigning color rather arbitrarily to the representations of $\mathrm{SU}(3)$ the particles transform under.
+tl;dr: The color charges and color combinations of the strongly charged particles are not literally governed by human color intuition, but arise from assigning color rather arbitrarily to the representations of SU(3) the particles transform under.

-Also, note that the "color" of a state is not measureable, as a "red state" is changed by a $\mathrm{SU}(3)$ gauge transformation into a "blue state", and states which are related by gauge transformation are not physically distinguishable, see also this answer of mine.
+Also, note that the "color" of a state is not measureable, as a "red state" is changed by a SU(3) gauge transformation into a "blue state", and states which are related by gauge transformation are not physically distinguishable, see also this answer of mine.

 No comments: